logisparte/kano/docs/README.md

 ### Initialization

-Initialize the `.kano` directory at your project's root:
+Initialize the `.kano` directory in a project's root:

 ```shell
 kano init